-10. More understanding & cooperation between the generations
+10. More understanding and cooperation between the generations

 First, some prejudices have to be filed.
 The Generation Y representatives basically have a not so different value system.
 Still, loyalty, integrity, responsibility, and desire for work count.
 But the definition of a successful life has changed.
 Crucial is for both sides, always to look, from where the other pecks.
 The Gen Y is very changing and wants to move something.
 It accepts that work-life balance no longer functions after the clock, but that work and life are interlinked.

-The boys should understand that the older colleague does not want to change much before retirement.
-This understanding improves the cooperation already immensely.
-Conversely, the elders must accept that their familiar Command and Control is an outgoing model.
-That younger people know and articulate what they want deserves respect, so that it becomes constructively effective.
+The boys should understand that the older colleague just before retirement does not want to change much.
+This understanding already enhances cooperation immensely.
+Conversely, the elderly must accept that their familiar command and control is an expiring model.
+That the younger ones know and articulate what they want deserves respect so that it becomes constructively effective.

 The most important feature of leadership is and will remain flexibility.
 It must recognize the style in which the human being has to be guided.
 It is an art to get the permission of the Guilds that they want to be developed.
 Only in this way can companies be successful today.
 Only so will everyone be the best that he can be.